vsokhoyan/selected_projects/README.md

 Scientific referee for the majority of publications of the A2 Collaboration at MAMI (2018–2023).
-Responsibilities included systematic review of experimental analyses, publication quality assurance, and coordination of large scale experiment.
+Responsibilities included systematic review of experimental analyses, publication quality assurance, and coordination of large-scale experiments.

 The systematic quality-assessment methodology developed in this role, evaluating consistency, reproducibility, and